Getting Real About Travel Bloggers Who Get on My Nerves

 • A dazzling photo, whether they’re in it or not, punctuates the pattern.

 • Within those 6-10 lines, you’re sure to encounter at least one link enticing you to buy a product or explore another page on their site.
-This strategic SEO technique keeps you clicking from link to link, convincing search engines that their site is a treasure trove of information.
+This strategic SEO technique keeps you clicking from link to link, convincing search engines that their site is a treasure trove of information, when, in fact, you are just going around in circles.

 • Many of these blogs appear to be under the same ad management umbrella, which might explain their striking similarities.
 They relentlessly promote every conceivable product that can fit in a suitcase, including the suitcase itself.